All About Alberta’s Tomorrow Project

 In October of 2006 Dr. Paula Robson was named Principal Investigator and Scientific Director, to shepherd the study in a new era of development and collaboration.

-In 2008, ATP joined a nation-wide research platform called the Canadian Partnership for Tomorrow Project (CPTP) representing more than 300,000 participants from five provincial cohorts: Alberta, British Columbia, Ontario, Quebec and the Atlantic provinces (Prince Edward Island, New Brunswick, Newfoundland and Labrador, and Nova Scotia).
+In 2008, ATP joined a nation-wide research platform formerly known as the Canadian Partnership for Tomorrow Project, now known as the Canadian Partnership for Tomorrow’s Health (CanPath) representing more than 300,000 participants from five provincial cohorts: Alberta, British Columbia, Ontario, Quebec and the Atlantic provinces (Prince Edward Island, New Brunswick, Newfoundland and Labrador, and Nova Scotia).
 Together, the consortium of five regional studies would provide not only greater statistical power for research, but an opportunity to examine geographical trends in health and wellbeing across Canada’s vast landscape.

 Over the next several years, various approaches to recruitment led us to achieve the target of 55,000 men and women in the spring of 2015.
 Attention was turned to promoting the massive resource – containing more than 2.5 billion points of health and lifestyle data – to researchers working the fields of cancer and chronic disease prevention within Alberta and beyond.